-Managing directors can also reduce their personal liability risk by delegating their supervisory duties to a compliance officer.
+Managing directors can also reduce their personal liability risk by delegating their supervisory duties to a compliance and legal officer.
 Due to stricter regulations, a significant increase in the imposition of (high) fines on companies is to be expected, so that the appointment of a compliance officer will become a de-facto duty.

 Many small and medium-sized companies cannot fill up a full-time position for an internal compliance officer.
 An external compliance officer (similar to an external data protection officer), on the other hand, can significantly reduce the risk of fines without causing excessive expenses.